nlekkerman/HotelMateBackend/voice_recognition/README.md

 ## Overview

 Voice recognition system for hands-free stocktake counting using OpenAI Whisper for speech-to-text and regex-based command parsing.
-Returns preview JSON only - frontend handles item matching and database updates.
+Two-step workflow: preview command first, then confirm to update database.

 ## Architecture